-As the Mini Onecan be installed in a number of configurations for differing applications, performance characteristics will vary with installations and enclosures.
+As the Mini One can be installed in a number of configurations for differing applications, performance characteristics will vary with installations and enclosures.
 In its most common application, the unit will provide a constant flow of filtered air at a pre-set relative humidity level.

-Sensor Element: Capacitive thin film sensor
+Sensor Element: Capacitive thin-film sensor

-Sensor Reading Accuracy: +/-2% over mid range
+Sensor Reading Accuracy: +/-2% over mid-range

 Sensor Repetitive Accuracy: +/-1%

-Biocides: Copper components, chilled compartments and TiO2 mesh
+Biocides: Copper components, chilled compartments, and TiO2 mesh

-Preservatech's Maxi One is a fully automatic positive pressure air supply device, designed to provide conservation-quality humidity control for museum display or storage enclosures.
+Preservatech's Maxi One microclimate generator is a fully automatic positive pressure air supply device, designed to provide conservation-quality humidity control for museum display or storage enclosures.
 A single unit in a remote location (such as a machine room) can reliably maintain extremely stable humidity control and pollution abatement for an entire gallery of showcases.